Nayos1337/cscg2020/web/xmas_shopping_site/writeup.md

 ```html
 <input type="hidden" id="bg" value=""><h>test</h>">
 ```
-But like in `Stage1` we cannot use inline script tags to get JS execution.
+But like in `Stage1` we cannot use in-line script tags to get JS execution.
 Here I was suck for a very long time (like two days or something like that).
 But eventually I looked at the `background` script again.
 The important part is the `$("body").append(...);` in the second line, because it can add a `script` tag add the end of `body` and it would actually be executed.
 (I don't know why this is I just tried it out).
 Our goal now is to somehow get the expression `backgrounds[$("#bg").val()]` to result in the source code for a script.
 At first glance this seems to be impossible, because the `backgrounds` array contains:
 ```js
 var backgrounds = {
     'red': [